With the growth in the number of software applications and the size of data that companies rely on today, software interoperability is a hot topic.

 - Object (it’s the “where” or the “what” part of the action)

-The example above demonstrates the simple “Actor – Verb – Object” syntax used in Tin Can statements.
+This example demonstrates the simple “Actor – Verb – Object” syntax used in Tin Can statements.
 But statements need not be this basic.
 A lot more information can be included in a statement, for example: [John] [Read] [Blog Post X] or [Jane] [Completed] [HR Training].

-Here are some more examples:
+Here are some more Tin Can API examples: